 When I was young, maybe 7 or 8 years old, we had a family friend, who I absolutely idolized.
 She was older, about 13, with long, dark, curly hair and full lips.
 Even though I was beautifully innocent at that age, I thought this girl was it.
 She wrote love stories on her typewriter and because of that fact alone, she was the most amazing person ever I’d ever met.
 She was a writer!
-More incredibly, when she was done, she would let me read her stories.
+And when she was done writing her beautiful stories, she would let me read her stories.
 I thought they were the most wonderful things I’d ever read.

 The idea of being a writer at that point was my dream.
 Something I thought I would someday do.
 I didn’t let the mean girl get in my way.
 I persevered.
 My parents eventually gave me a typewriter for Christmas and, now that I’ve been a parent to a writer, I know I probably drove them bat-shit crazy with the tap-a-tap-tap as I cranked out those stories.

-The bitch was right in a way.
+The mean girl was right in a way.
 My writing was not good as a kid.
-It’s a good thing I had to cull stuff moving around a lot as we did.
 But, no matter how bad I was, the idea stuck in my head that one day, someday, I was going to be a writer.

 It may have taken 50 years, but here I am.
 I’m finally doing it.
 I can finally say I’m a writer.

 Being a writer is not what I imagined it to be.
 Not in the way that little girl dreamed anyway.
 The process is not as simple as sitting down and writing a nice little story.
-It’s damned hard.
-I’ve taken course after course, banging my head against the wall, trying to piece the together the elements of writing once again.
+It’s damn hard.
+I’ve taken course after course, banging my head against the wall, trying to piece together the elements of writing over and over.
 (It’s possible that bitchy teenager hit me in the head with her typewriter to accentuate her point.)

 Things like point of view, dialogue, setting etc eventually stuck.
-Now I’m the writer who, when reading a book for pleasure, will notice slip ups the author has made.
-Stuff their editor didn’t catch.
+Now I’m the writer who, when reading a book for pleasure, will notice slip-ups the author has made.
+You know, stuff their editor didn’t catch.
 It’s annoying as hell once that pandora’s box is open, let me tell you.
-I’m sure I’m even driving my husband insane with the comments I make when television shows leave obvious clues (to me) in mysteries or the timelines aren’t correct.
+I’m sure I’ve driving my husband insane with the comments I make when shows drop obvious clues (to me) in mysteries or when the timelines aren’t correct.

 But getting back to my writing, as I do have a point here.

-The story of my writing this first book is an interesting one.
-It began as a dream.
+When I finally wrote a book, it came with an interesting story: It came to me in a dream.
 I woke up thinking ‘wow, that would make a great scene for a book.
 I should write that one down.’
 And I did.
 I was still writing 18 hours later.
-My husband saw the drive and kept bringing me food and drinks.
+(My husband saw the drive in me and kept bringing me food and drinks.
 He’s a supportive one.
-A good egg.
+A good egg.)